nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ## Scripting Context

+Note: The Expression Editor in Nuxeo Studio displays the Browse Context drop down and its related features, which contain all the features explained in this documentation.

 *   **Document**: The Document object represents the input document, when the operation takes a document as input.
 You can use it to get a property value of it:
     `@{Document.path}`, `@{Document["yourschema:yourfiekd"]}`, `@{Document.domain.title}`
     You can also use methods provided by the `DocumentWrapper`, see below.